Huskerpeton: Paleobiology

 As amphibians, Huskerpeton must have spent some part of their lifecycle in the water.
 There is possible evidence that Huskerpeton was also fossorial, however they only show some basic cranial adaptations to head-first burrowing.
 Conservative recumbirostrans are the first group to show consolidation of the occipital region, and they show evidence of early adaptation and diversification to the specific niche of fossorial lifestyles.
 In addition to a lack of cranial adaptations linking them to fossorial lifestyles, there was also no evidence of burrow structures uncovered at Mayer Farm.
 Because the only specimen of Huskerpeton to be discovered is a skull and jaw bones, it is difficult to discern their paleobiology beyond what is understood to be true for recumbirostrans in general.

 Paleoecology and Geology

 The holotype of Huskerpeton englehorni was found at the Mayer Farm locality (DMNH loc.
 2076, UNSM loc.
 Rh 103) of the Eskridge formation near Humbolt, Kansas.
-During the Early Permian, this region was cateogrized by a seasonal, slightly fluctuating climate between warm/dry and cold/wet conditions.
+During the Early Permian, this region was categorized by a seasonal, slightly fluctuating climate between warm/dry and cold/wet conditions.
 This area also likely fluctuated between near-shore regressional and transgressional depositional environments based on the presence and composition of paleosols, mudstones, and limestones.
 The Mayer farm localities fossil-bearing limestones showed little to no evidence of soil formation, however the Rany Farm and Shot in the Dark Quarry localities had more developed limestones.
 The Mayer Farm locality is also hypothesized to represent a larger, more permanent body of water than the other two Eskridge localities.
 This region also supported greater diversity of small amphibians and microsaurs.